mbb70/hera2/README.md

 * Export Tournament data as Excel sheet
 * Manual Mode (manually edit score, pairings, match outcomes, etc.)
 * Max Difference Pairing mode (pair players to maximize the average difference in scores)
-* Match Level View (as opposed to current Player level view)
 * Fancier filtering and sorting
-* Better handling of Bye matches
 * Better card view when dealing with wildly different sized cards (better styling in general)
 * So much more testing